Corionis/ELS/artifacts/document/developer.md

 ### Using a clone of the ELS GitHub repository:

-To run the ELS Navigator GUI with the built-in test environment, assuming deploy/ELS.jar exists:
+To run the ELS Navigator GUI with the built-in test environment without building:

+ 1. Unpack the latest ELS from the deploy/ .tar.gz or .zip archive file into mock/ :
+     * Unpack only the contents inside the archive root directory ELS/
+        * Open the archive file
+        * Navigate into the ELS/ directory
+        * Highlight the contents
+        * Unpack them into the mock/ directory
+     * When done there should be mock/bin/ and mock/rt/
-1. Goto mock/scripts/<your O/S, linux/mac or windows>/
+ 2. Goto mock/scripts/<_your O/S, linux/mac or windows_>/
-2. Run reset.bat or reset.sh that creates a mock/test environment
+ 3. Run ```reset.bat``` or ```reset.sh``` that creates a mock/test environment
-3. Run ```080-26_Navigator-local.bat``` or ```080-26_Navigator-local.sh```
+ 4. Run ```080-26_Navigator-local.bat``` or ```080-26_Navigator-local.sh```

 ## Building

 To build ELS from sources use Apache ant in the root of the project directory:

- * ```ant -f els.xml``` Build the ELS default target 'all' for Linux and Windows
+ * ```ant -f els.xml``` Builds the ELS default target 'All' for Linux and Windows into the build/ directory for testing.

+ * ```ant -f els.xml All-Deploy``` Builds the ELS default target 'All' for Linux and Windows then copies the distributables to the deploy/ directory used by ELS to check for updates and download files.

-That procedure is required to be run on Linux to capture Linux/Mac executable file permissions correctly.
+Currently full distribution builds must be executed on Linux to capture executable file permissions correctly.
+However other targets will build separately for Linux or Windows.

 In IntelliJ most/all Run configurations execute the els.xml _stamp_ ant target.

-Also, previous IntelliJ build configurations for Linux and Windows have been removed in favor of the ant build script.
-The ant build script is cross-platform and builds all distributable files.
+Previous IntelliJ build configurations for Linux and Windows have been removed in favor of the ant build script.
+IntelliJ will build for debugging purposes.

+The changes.html file is edited in the 'build' directory between deployments.

 ## Developer Tips